ikt32/GTAVManualTransmission/doc/README.md

 * `1`: Need to hold the clutch while shifting.
 Gearbox pops into neutral when not holding the clutch.

+### `ClutchShiftingS` : `0` or `1`
+This option controls the requirement to hold the clutch for sequential shifting.
+This feature is available from 4.2.0 on.

+* `0`: No need to hold the clutch while shifting
+* `1`: Need to hold the clutch while shifting.
+Gearbox pops into neutral when not holding the clutch.

 ### `DefaultNeutral` : `0` or `1`
 This option controls whether new vehicles start in neutral or not when you enter them.
 This is useful to turn on when you have __ClutchCatching__ and